07 Jan 2026/Navin Ladha

 1. ‘Menu Costing’ - Fundamental For Restaurant Success

 Costing a menu is a concept that plays a pivotal role in the success of any restaurant.
 It’s the process of breaking down every item on your list to its ingredients and decide how much it costs to create each of these items.
 As you know, a menu forms the soul of the restaurant, a glance at it lets the guests understand the type and style of the cuisine.
 In addition to that, the menu also shows how much a guest needs to pay for a particular dish.
 From the arrangement of the enticing and delicious dishes and their correct pricing, an establishment can create a large pool of satisfied customers.
+But above all menu design reflects the degree of success of a restaurant.
+So, a meticulous menu planning is essential to calculate correctly what it costs you to put the plate in front of the customer.
+Although menu costing is a tedious process, yet expert restaurateurs suggest that if you want to grow your revenue following the principles of ‘costing a menu’ would bring in miraculous results.

 2. Identify Profit Areas Of Your Menu

 Menu design engineering is fruitful when you first identify the profit areas of your menu and act accordingly, i.e., split your food and drink items into four different categories and determine which areas bring in high sales at high margins.
 This process is called menu analysis.
+Set the menu into four categories-- STAR

 - PUZZLE